emiraldi/regulatory_network_examples/README.md

 I hope you like!
-ARW (add your initials here)
+ARW ERM (add your initials here)